-All cruises follow the Inside Passage, the coastal waterway extending 1000 miles from Canada.
-Cruise through a maze of bays, fjords and islands on your way to Alaska’s highlights.
+Journey through the Inside Passage, the coastal waterway extending 1000 miles from Canada, through a maze of bays, fjords and islands on the way to Alaska’s highlights.

-From Skagway a restricted number of cruises are permitted to visit the long and narrow Glacier Bay, home to 16 tidewater glaciers.
-Usually with commentary by a Park Ranger, the cruise into Glacier Bay culminates in the Margerie Glacier, over two miles wide and continuously moving – with regular huge cracking and splashing sounds as the glacier ‘calves’ into the sea.
+From Skagway a restricted number of ships are permitted to visit the long and narrow Glacier Bay, home to 16 tidewater glaciers, culminating in the Margerie Glacier, over two miles wide and continuously moving – with regular huge cracking and splashing sounds as the glacier ‘calves’ into the sea.

-Leaving the Inside Passage for the Gulf of Alaska some cruises visit the Hubbard Glacier on the coast at Yakutat Bay.
+Leaving the Inside Passage for the Gulf of Alaska, it is possible to visit the Hubbard Glacier on the coast at Yakutat Bay.
 The longest glacier in Alaska – flowing 76 miles from the Yukon – it is 6 miles wide, and one of the few Alaska glaciers which is expanding.

-Some cruises continue across the sea to Prince William Sound and cruise past the many glaciers of College Fjord.
+Some options continue across the sea to Prince William Sound and past the many glaciers of College Fjord.
 Look out for bald eagles or sea lions relaxing on ice floes broken from the glaciers.
-These cruises then terminate in either Whittier or Seward, both with connections to Anchorage, Alaska’s largest town.
+These itineraries then terminate in either Whittier or Seward, both with connections to Anchorage, Alaska’s largest town.